-Can raw grains produce fermentable sugar without using malted barley or another malted grain?
-Yes.
-While malt greatly facilitates the process, unmalted barley, rye too, can produce a fermentable mash.
+Can raw grains produce fermentable sugar without use of malted barley or another malted grain?
+Yes they can.
+While malt greatly facilitates the process, unmalted barley, or rye, can produce a fermentable mash.

-Numerous books confirm this including Brewing With Raw Grain: A Practical Guide (1883) by Thomas Lovibond, well-known brewing scientist of the same era.
-See the table at p.
-73 where he states he made a mash from 100% raw barley (“barley 100”).
-He gives the respective yields of barley 100 and mashes of mixed malted and unmalted grains.
-It is no surprise the 100% unmalted version is lowest in yield, but a wort is produced and alcohol results.
+Numerous books are in agreement, see e.g., Brewing With Raw Grain: A Practical Guide (1883) by Thomas Lovibond, a well-known brewing scientist of the same era.
+In his table at p.
+73 he states he made a mash from 100% raw barley (“barley 100”).
+He gives the respective yields of this barley 100 as against various mashes that combine malted and unmalted grain.
+It is no surprise that the 100% unmalted version gives the lowest yield, but a wort is still produced and hence alcohol can be made.

-Raw grains have enzyme, b-amylaze, in small amounts but this can convert polymer starches to maltose.
+Raw grains such as barley have an enzyme, b-amylaze, in small amounts but enough to convert polymer starches to maltose.

-White explains why it generally isn’t done in brewing: rawness of taste, instability of the wort.
+White explains why this generally isn’t done in brewing: rawness of taste and instability (likelihood to sour or putrefy) of the wort.
 Stewart & Thomson make a similar point (see pp 15-16) in their 1849 text on brewing and distilling.
-Lovibond claims in his book to offer methods which palliate the disadvantages of raw grain, but he clearly opts for a mixture approach and indeed that is the basis of large-scale brewing today of adjunct lager.
+Lovibond claims in his book to offer methods that reduce the disadvantages of raw grain, but he clearly opts for a mixture (malted and unmalted) grain.
+Indeed, this is the basis of mass market brewing today for adjunct lager.